 I have chronicled my visit to Bhangarh Fort in my previous post The Haunted Bhangarh Fort Experience.
-Bhangarh is considered as most haunted place in India.
+Bhangarh Fort is considered the most haunted place in India.

 Me: What are you doing? (to the man)

 Man: Just sitting here and watching the buffaloes graze